llaske/sugarizer/docs/tutorial_step2.md

 * `define` is a way to define a new module and express its dependencies.
 Here for example we're going to define a new module that depends on the JavaScript library `sugar-web/activity/activity`.
 So when the `js/activity.js` is run, **require** will first load the Sugar-Web activity library and put a reference on it in the `activity` variable.

-* `requirejs` is pretty the same.
+* `require` is pretty the same.
 It tells to **require**: run the following function but before that, load dependencies and give me a reference to it.
 There is a small hack here because `domReady!` is a special library used to wait for the end of the HTML page loading.

 Then comes the most important line of our activity: